Darshanbennur/chaiTrade/README.md

         News Section: frontend and backend
-            designed the UI of the news section as well as the backend, uploading the latest news by the backend database, it will further be connected to api Implemented search sections in news and featured section.
+            designed the UI of the news section as well as the backend, uploading the latest news by the backend database, it will further be connected to api
+        Charts Section: frontend
+            designed the UI of the charts section, visitable by an option on the navbar Implemented search sections in news and featured section.
         Implemented like feature of featured blogs.
         Designed the not logged in page.